drmDev/drmDev.github.io/index.md

 # Welcome to My Portfolio

 Hi, I'm Derek!
-I'm passionate about problem-solving, puzzles, and automation.
+I'm passionate about problem-solving and automation.
 This natural curiosity has driven my love for software development and strategy games.

 ---